yshui/synergy-core/README.md

 uSynergy (micro Synergy) is a seperate project that falls under the zlib License.
 It is unused but is kept in the repo for "historical value".

-A tar-gz archive is included for [LibreSSL](https://www.libressl.org/) which includes software developed by Eric Young (eay@cryptsoft.com) and software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org) along with work contributed from many other sources including the OpenBSD project and associates.
+A tar-gz archive of [LibreSSL](https://www.libressl.org/), an OpenSSL fork, is downloaded through CMake which includes software developed by Eric Young (eay@cryptsoft.com) and software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org) along with work contributed from many other sources including the OpenBSD project and associates.
 More license information can be obtained by looking through the files in the tar-gz archive.

-The archive was retrieved from [here](https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/)
+The archive is retrieved from https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/

 Changes in this fork